datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 The table below shows a list of endpoints available to connect within the DataDistillr application.
 If you need to connect to any endpoints not listed in the table below, please use the [Custom API](../../) Form.

 ### How does GraphQL work?
-This API is build with GraphQL, a flexible query language that allows you to return as much or as little data as you need.
+This API is built with GraphQL, a flexible query language that allows you to return as much or as little data as you need.

 Unlike REST APIs, the API of monday.com uses a single endpoint: `https://api.monday.com/v2`